IsmaelMousa/IsmaelMousa.github.io/README.md

 ### Bert Finetuned Emotion (April 2024 - May 2024)

-- **Description**: A fine-tuned version of the **BERT** model for text classification, specifically trained for emotion classification tasks.
-It utilizes the **BERT** architecture, a powerful pre-trained language representation model developed by **Google**, and fine-tunes it on the `dair-ai/emotion` dataset.
+- **Description**: A fine-tuned version of the BERT model for text classification, specifically trained for emotion classification tasks.
+It utilizes the BERT architecture, a powerful pre-trained language representation model developed by Google, and fine-tunes it on the dair-ai/emotion dataset.
 The model aims to predict the emotion associated with a given text input.

 - **Technologies Used**:

-  Python - HuggingFace - Transformers - Tokenizers - Datasets - Evaluate
+  Python - HuggingFace - Transformers

+  Tokenizers - Datasets - Evaluate

 For More Information [Click here](https://huggingface.co/IsmaelMousa/bert-finetuned-emotion)

 ### TTL (Dec 2023 - Mar 2024)

-- **Description**: A full-stack simulator for a **todo task list** manager, combined with an **AI Assistant**.
+- **Description**: A full-stack simulator for a todo task list manager, combined with a simple AI chat assistant.

 - **Technologies Used**:

-  Python - FastAPI - PostgreSQL - SQLAlchemy - Poetry - Pytest - Pylint - Bootstrap-5 - HTML - JavaScript - CSS
+  Python - FastAPI - PostgreSQL - SQLAlchemy - Poetry

+  Pytest - Pylint - Bootstrap-5 - HTML - JavaScript - CSS

 For More Information [Click here](https://github.com/IsmaelMousa/TTL)